 - Providing a police clearance certificate (ACRO) from the UK and any other country you’ve lived in for 12+ months in the past 10 years.

-- Declaring any criminal convictions, even if spent.
+- Declaring any convictions, even if spent.

 - In some cases, attending an interview or providing additional information.